 - 5 Ways To Start Eating Intuitively Today (Great, actionable YouTube video!)

-Let's face it...
-I'm a registered dietitian.
-And while I don't believe in intentionally manipulating our weight I DO believe in nourishing our body's to foster health.
+Let’s face it… I’m a registered dietitian.
+And while I don’t believe in intentionally manipulating our weight I DO believe in nourishing our bodies to foster health.

 One key piece here: this has to come AFTER you break your food rules, so I highly recommend looking into that "learn how to eat intuitively" piece first!

-Being stressed can impact your body in major ways and impact blood pressure and even inflammation like cortisol.
-It also can impact you mentally by causing feelings of anxiety, depression, irritability, and even physically such as GI issues, skin breakouts, sleeping issues, and lowered immunity.
+Being stressed can negatively impact your body in major ways, including your blood pressure and even causing inflammation.
+Stress can also impact you mentally by causing feelings of anxiety, depression, irritability, and even physically such as GI issues, skin breakouts, sleeping issues, and lowered immunity.

 So, to help better our health we need to ensure we are taking care of our mental health.
-Some ways to this could be engaging in joyful movement.
-This looks different for everyone but some examples could be dancing, roller blading, jumping on a trampoline, skiing… the options are endless just do what moves you.
+Some ways to do this could be engaging in joyful movement.
+This looks different for everyone but some examples could be dancing, rollerblading, jumping on a trampoline, skiing… the options are endless just do what moves you.

 Another way to improve your stress could be taking time to reflect, you can do this by meditating, yoga, or journaling.